sprakash/report/index.md

 #### 1.2
 A contact list with information on who can help answer what kinds of questions would be helpful.
 I was not sure who to ask a particular question, I would end up asking Joana or Ereena or Ruth or Emefa without knowing the exact person who could help me.
 #### 1.3
-It was only after I was teaching part-time cohort that I realized how much of the scheduling and in fact updating coding challenges is  done by Emefa who is supporting the instructors.
+It was only after I was teaching part-time cohort that I realized how much of the scheduling and even updating coding challenges is done by Emefa who is supporting the instructors.
 I did not know I could use Ereena's help for this in full-time cohort.
 I don't think she did either.
 #### 1.4
-GitPack Student was available for Malaysia cohort but we didn't know about it till I saw that it was offered in the part-time cohort.
-I don't think the cohort knew how to make use of it.
+I only knew that GitPack Student service was being offered after attending the part-time cohort.
+I then requested and received it for the Malaysia cohort but I don't think the cohort knew how to make use of it.

 #### 1.5
 Permissions / access to google drive documents should be given beforehand.
+There were many instances I had to request access.

 #### 1.6